sounderdisc/Astral-Teleportation/artifacts/DesignDocuments/DesignDocument.md

 The user interface is catagorized into two groups: menus and in-game.
 Above you will find the visual aid for the menus by clicking on UI diagram, and the visual aid for the in-game UI by clicking on UI mock-up.
 Both use commonly used conventions that will be familiar to most players.
 Menu buttons are clickable and lead to more specific screens.
 In game, the player will use WASD or the arrow keys to move and the left and right mouse buttons to shoot a red or blue portal at the location the mouse cursor's location.

 ## Resource Management
-In a 2D game, the biggest drain on system resources is from the number of draw calls.
-This can be reduced by packaging certain sprites together into one file larger file instead of each sprite having their own file, and tinkering with the static parts of a given level and packaging them together can help reduce draw calls in the same way.
+In the system, the biggest drain on system resources is from the number of draw calls made in Unity.
+This can be reduced by packaging sprites together, as well as static parts of a level, into one larger file instead of each sprite having their own file.
 Optimization is a very expensive in terms of developer time, and considering that when a user starts a game they don't tend to have much else running on their computer, we can likely save optimization for the later weeks of development.

 ## Security
 Since the system will be run entirely locally, security measures are not required.
 Unity will handle all data and error logging, as well as any incident of crashing/ failing of the system.

 ## Performance
 The performance of the system will be stable due to the 2D nature of the game.
 Every precaution will be taken to make sure the game is heavily optimized, and will not be resource intensive.
-As mentioned in Resource Management, draw calls are a large contributor to performance problems, and we will learn more about how to optimize a game in Unity in the later weeks of development as development time allows.
 The game will be prioritized for speed, since memory is not an issue for the system a gamer will likely have.

 ## Scalability
 The system should never need explicit scaling since it is a single player game.
 The number of users will never impact the experience, or availability, of any individual player.
 Likewise, there is no need for a server or network nodes since everything will be handled locally.